ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-account-manage.md

 has_toc: true
 ---

+# How do I manage my cloud user?

-FeatureBase users are invited to join by an Administrator.
-They can accept the invitation and update their personal details.
+Learn how to activate your account, change your password and update your personal details.